wp-plugins/tinychat-roomspy/readme.txt

 Tags: tinychat-roomspy, tinychat, chat, room spy, wordpress chat, buddypress chat, wordpress video chat, buddypress video chat
 Requires at least: 3.6.0
 Tested up to: 4.0
-Stable tag: 1.0.4
+Stable tag: 1.0.5
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

-Allows you to check who is in a TinyChat room and who is on Video/Audio.
+Allows you to check who is in a TinyChat room and who is on Video/Audio, This is very useful for checking who is in a room before you enter it, This has minimal css code so it should display fine on all themes and even devices.

 == Installation ==